Adobe just bought the dashboard. The work is upstream.

 A measurement platform is, by construction, a rear-view mirror.
 Semrush has built a good one for AI answer visibility: which LLMs surface your brand when asked about your category, what they say, how often, in what context.
 That is genuinely useful.
 Most enterprise marketing teams have been flying blind on that question for at least two years.

-But measurement tells a CMO something like: "your brand appears in twelve percent of relevant LLM answers in your category."
+But measurement tells people something like: "your brand appears in twelve percent of relevant LLM answers in your category."

 It does not tell them what to publish, in what shape, with what governance metadata, so that the figure becomes forty.